btc-keygen

 How cold storage works

-Step 1: Get an air-gapped machine
+1. Get an air-gapped machine

 Use any computer that is disconnected from the internet.
 An old laptop with Wi-Fi disabled works well.
 A Raspberry Pi is another good option.
 The key requirement: no network connection, ever, while the machine has access to your private key.

-Step 2: Copy btc-keygen onto the machine
+2. Copy btc-keygen onto the machine

 Download the binary on a separate, internet-connected computer.
 Verify the checksum.
 Copy it to a USB drive.
 Plug the USB drive into the air-gapped machine.

-Step 3: Run the tool
+3. Run the tool

 Open a terminal and run btc-keygen generate.
 The tool prints two things:

-Step 4: Write it down
+4. Write it down

 Write both the address and the private key on paper, or stamp them into metal.
 Do not save them to a file.
 The tool does not save anything — once you close the terminal, the key exists only where you wrote it down.

-Step 5: Store it securely
+5. Store it securely

-Critical: The tool generates a fresh key every time you run it.
+Critical.
+The tool generates a fresh key every time you run it.
 If you lose your written copy, there is no way to recover the private key.
 No one can help you — not the tool, not the developers, not anyone.
 Write it down carefully and store it safely.

 Using your address and private key